google-deepmind/mujoco/doc/XMLreference.rst

 :at:`texturedir`: :at-val:`string, optional`
    This attribute is used to instruct the compiler where to look for texture files.
 It works in the same way as meshdir above.
+:at:`assetdir`: :at-val:`string, optional`
+   This attribute sets the values of both :at:`meshdir` and :at:`texturedir` above.
+Values in the latter attributes take precedence over :at:`assetdir`.
 :at:`discardvisual`: :at-val:`[false, true], "false" for MJCF, "true" for URDF` This attribute instructs the parser to discard "visual geoms", defined as geoms whose contype and conaffinity attributes are both set to 0.
 This functionality is useful for models that contain two sets of geoms, one for